arshsinghphd/TeamActivities/Module07/README.md

 Note: start and end are often not included when sketching out function calls like this

+> What about negative numbers?
+> An astute group will notice the function breaks on negatives.
+This is because the base case is not defined for
+> negative numbers.
+You can add a check for negative numbers, but it is strange as factorial for
+> a negative is undefined mathematically.
+In practice, you would want your function to throw a Value or Attribute
+> Error.
+We will explore that in a future module.

 ### TASK: Visualize it
-As a group use [python tutor] to run the recursive function, and see the function stack and how it builds.
+As a group use [python tutor](https://pythontutor.com/visualize.html#code=def%20factorial%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%20or%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%20%20%0A%20%20%20%20return%20n%20*%20factorial%28n-1%29%0A%20%20%20%20%0Afactorial%285%29&cumulative=false&heapPrimitives=nevernest&mode=edit&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false) to run the recursive function, and see the function stack and how it builds.
 Run it with a variety of input, and then try to "draw out" the results on your own.